kevinfoley/SWATEliteForce/ALLCHANGES.md

 * Added two new body armor items:
   - Heavy Kevlar Body Armor: Being rated Level IIIA, it provides higher protection capabilities than the standard Level II Kevlar Armor, at the cost of a slight increase in weight.
   - Heavy Ceramic Body Armor: A plate carrier featuring NIJ Level IV rated plates, it is the ultimate in ballistic protection.
 It's main disadvantage is the massive weight of the plates, which slow down the user.
-* Added new weapons from the SAS mod, most have a suppressed version as well:
+* Added new weapons from the SAS mod, most have a suppressed version as well, but some have received mesh improvements:
   - ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine.
   - SG552 Commando: Versatile assault rifle
   - HK33: Heavy-duty assault rifle.
 Includes a scoped version.